ably77/gloo-gateway-ai/README.md

 EOF
 ```

 Now you can curl the OpenAI routes that are labeled with `security: openai` to validate this use case.
-Instead of providing the `x-api-key: $OPENAI_API_KEY` header like before we can instead use `api-key: solo.io`
+Instead of providing the `x-api-key: $OPENAI_API_KEY` header like before we can instead use `api-key: solo.io`.
+The ext auth server will handle forwarding the LLM API Key upon successful auth.
 ```bash
 curl -X POST https://ai-gateway.demo.glooplatform.com/openai -H 'x-template: eli5' -H 'x-prompt: star wars' -H 'api-key: solo.io' -H 'Content-Type: application/json'
 ```